ahmadsolehin/Ionic-3-and-Angular-4-Working-with-Signature-Pad./README.md

 # Ionic 3 and Angular 4 using Signature Pad
 Using the signature pad with Ionic 3 , you can store the user signature.
-This package is powered by www.9lessons.info blog feed content and developed using Ionic v2 and Angular 2.

 <table><tr>
 <td width="25%">
 Open App